zhales05/learning-vue/lesson2/README.md

 python3 -m http.server
 ```

-## Lesson 2: Lists
+## Lesson 2: Lists and Event Listeners

-We're going to show you how to render lists of items in Vue.
+We're going to show you how to render lists of items in Vue and how to add event listeners.

 ### Creating an array of names